SnapperGPS/snappergps-pcb/README.md

 * Check the measured battery voltage in the table at the top of the *Configure* page.
 We recommend charging the battery to at least 4.1 V before a long-term deployment.

+* Connnect an active GNSS antenna of your choice via the U.FL connector to the SnapperGPS receiver.

 * Select some configuration parameters in the app and click/tap on *Configure*.

 * Disconnect the SnapperGPS receiver.